hidaviddong/daviddong.me/resume/main.typ

 == Skills
 #chiline()

-- Experienced in full-stack development with React, Vue.js, TypeScript, Node.js, MySQL.
+- Experienced in full-stack development with React, Vue.js, TypeScript, Node.js, MySQL, MongoDB.
 - Experienced in SSR/CSR rendering techniques and build tools like Webpack and Vite.
+- Experienced in web scraping and automation using Puppeteer.
 - Knowledge of basic DevOps in Docker containerization, Jenkins pipelines, GitHub Actions, Cloudflare.
 - Skilled in team collaboration tools like Notion, Slack, and GitHub for project management and version control.
 - Skilled in design tools like Figma for UI/UX prototyping and Blender for 3D modeling.

 == Work Experience
 #chiline()

+*Famous Raise Ltd* #h(1fr) 2024/09 -- 2024/10 \
+ Full Stack Developer Intern (Remote) #h(1fr) Hong Kong \

+- Building a generic blog crawler backend API with Express.js, MongoDB, Puppeteer.

 *PKU-Changsha Institute for Computing and Digital Economy* #h(1fr) 2023/07 -- 2024/07 \
  Web Developer #h(1fr) Changsha, China \